-Jerry Early – Vice Chair of North RIFF
+Paddy Gallagher – Vice Chair of the North RIFF

 Ger has been fishing for many years and has been involved in numerous fisheries.
 He is a former manager of Burtonport Fishermen’s Co-op.
 More recently he has been operating his own fish buying company Inish Mil Ltd. Ger has been involved in earlier efforts to introduce fisheries management for the inshore sector by his involvement in the crab species advisory group.

 Sector: Fisheries/Processor – Position to be filled